abraaonascimento/GIS-Programming_and_Automation/Final-Project_Proposal-Assignment/README.md

 ``geographicData = "sampa"``

-Is just that, the rest of code is able to make a racial dot map.
+Is just that, the rest of code in **Task6.py** is able to make a racial dot map.

 ### It's important understand